NHSDigital/electronic-prescription-service-account-resources/README.md

 You will need the "Execute Analysis" permission for the project (NHSDigital_electronic-prescription-service-account-resources) in order for the token to work.

 ### Continuous deployment for testing

-You can run the following command to deploy the code to AWS for testing

-This will take a few minutes to deploy - you will see something like this when deployment finishes

 ```
 ......
 CloudFormation events from stack operations (refresh every 0.5 seconds)